-The LSAT is a half-day, paper-pencil standardized test used for admission into the law school Georgia State University.
-The LSAT consists of the five 35-minute sections of multiple-choice questions.
+The Law School Admission Test (LSAT) is a half-day, paper-pencil standardized test used for admission into law school.
+The LSAT consists of five 35-minute sections of multiple-choice questions.
 These sections include one reading comprehension section, one analytical reasoning section, and two logical reasoning sections.
 The fifth section typically is used to pretest new test items and to preequate new test forms.
 A 30-minute writing sample is administered at the end of the test.

 The LSAT is offered four times a year.
-For information on the test schedule and how to register for a future test date, consult the LSAT website.
+For information on the test schedule and how to register for a future test date, consult the Law School Admission Council website.
 Information is available for registering in the following manners:

 Using the registration folder (these are available in the Georgia State University Testing Office, as well as at most law schools)